-Dimitrios S. Nikolopoulos is Professor and Head of the School of Electronics, Electrical Engineering and Computer Science, at Queen's University of Belfast
+Dimitrios S. Nikolopoulos is Professor and Director of the Institute of Electronics, Communications & Information (ECIT) , at Queen's University of Belfast

 Dimitrios's accolades include the Royal Society Wolfson Research Merit Award, the NSF CAREER Award, the DOE CAREER Award, the IBM Faculty Award, the SFI-DEL Investigator Award and Best Paper Awards from the best IEEE and ACM HPC conferences, including SC, PPoPP, and IPDPS.
 His research has produced over 160 top-tier outputs and has received extensive (£10.6m as PI/£39.5m as CoI) and highly competitive research funding from the NSF, DOE, EPSRC, SFI, DEL, Royal Academy of Engineering, Royal Society, European Commission and private sector.
 He regularly teaches modules in computer organisation, parallel computing, and systems programming.

 Dimitrios is a Fellow of the British Computer Society, Senior Member of the IEEE and Senior Member of the ACM.
 He earned a PhD (2000) in Computer Engineering and Informatics from the University of Patras.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.

 Queen's University Belfast is registered with the Charity Commission for Northern Ireland NIC101788